Pay your fees with online banking

 Refunds will not be issued for amounts less than $10.

 Credit or refunds are issued to the student regardless of the payee.
-You as the student may redirect the refund to a third-party in writing.

 More information on refunds can be found in the calendar.